-During your period of interruption you will not be a registered student of the University and your right to be on University premises will be that of a member of the public.
+3.6.1 During your period of interruption you will not be a registered student of the University and your right to be on University premises will be that of a member of the public.
 You should not undertake work on University premises as you will not be covered by the University's insurance arrangements.
 You should note also that you will lose onsite IT and student library access; however, you can retain remote IT access to your student email account, the student portal and Campus Solutions and you will also retain access to Blackboard.
 You do need to ensure, however, that, if necessary, you save work and provide alternative forwarding contact email details to your School.

-Maintaining contact
+Maintaining Contact

-During your interruption, it is your responsibility to maintain contact with the appropriate person in your School e.g. your Academic Advisor, Programme Director, etc. In certain circumstances you may be given permission to take examinations during your period of interruption.
-It is your responsibility to find out when and where these examinations will take place and to pay any fee that is required.
+3.6.2 During your interruption, it is your responsibility to maintain contact with the appropriate person in your School e.g. your Academic Advisor, Programme Director, etc. In certain circumstances you may be given permission to take examinations during your period of interruption.
+It is your responsibility to find out when and where these examinations will take place and to pay any fee that is required

-7. Notice of Return
+3.7 Notice of Return

-- 7.1 You should indicate your intention to return to study after your interruption by completing a 'Return to Study Form' (to be provided by your School or using the School's alternative method of informing them about your return) and returning it to your School at least one month prior to your agreed return date.
-If the period of interruption is less than one month, your School will agree the timescale for submission of the Form/confirmation of your return date. - 7.2 Your School will attempt to contact you to offer support in relation to a potential return to study; there is a requirement you to meet with (or speak to) your School to discuss your return to study, prior to your return. - 7.3 If your School does not manage to contact you, or you do not engage with the School with regards to your return from interruption, please see paragraph 9.5: if 30 days have passed following your expected date of return and your School has not heard from you, they can deregister you from the student system and formally withdraw you from the University, issuing an exit award, if appropriate.
+- 3.7.1 You should show you want to return to study after your interruption by completing a 'Return to Study Form' (to be provided by your School or using the School's alternative method of informing them about your return) and returning it to your School at least one month before your agreed return date.
+If the period of interruption is less than one month, your School will agree the timescale for submission of the Form/confirmation of your return date. - 3.7.2 Your School will attempt to contact you to offer support in relation to a potential return to study; there is a requirement for you to meet with (or speak to) your School to discuss your return to study, before your return. - 3.7.3 If your School does not manage to contact you, or you do not engage with the School with regards to your return from interruption, please see paragraph 3.9 below.
+If 30 days have passed following your expected date of return and your School has not heard from you, they can deregister you from the student system and formally withdraw you from the University, issuing an exit award, if appropriate.

-8. Return to Study in cases of medical-related interruptions
+3.8 Return to Study in cases of medical-related interruptions

-- 8.1 If your interruption was permitted as a result of medical-related reasons1, you must provide a letter from your healthcare professional which states that you are fit to return to your studies.
-If your circumstances are not sufficiently rectified to allow you to return, you will need to make an application for a further interruption but you should not assume that this will automatically be granted. - 8.2 You may also be referred to the University's Occupational Health office who may, with your permission, need to contact your healthcare professional for updated information about your medical/health issues and your fitness to return to study and meet the requirements of your specific programme.
+- 3.8.1 If your interruption was permitted as a result of medical-related reasons, you must provide a letter from your healthcare professional which states that you are fit to return to your studies.
+If your circumstances are not sufficiently rectified to allow you to return, you will need to make an application for a further interruption but you should not assume that this will automatically be granted. - 3.8.2 You may also be referred to the University's Occupational Health office who may, with your permission, need to contact your healthcare professional for updated information about your medical/health issues and your fitness to return to study and meet the requirements of your specific programme.
 If you do not give consent to referral to Occupational Health, or do not provide medical evidence, the School will decide whether there is sufficient information on which to assess whether you are fit to return to study.